GrinLens/Zemax-Radial-and-Ball-GRIN/README.md

 # Zemax-Radial-and-Ball-GRIN
 ## Zemax / OpticStudio Model for Radial and Ball GRIN Lenses

+Click on "Releases" icon above for links to downloadable files.

 See file "Radial and Ball GRIN Documentation.pdf" for more details.

 Note for 32-bit system users of the Example Files: use a text editor to replace all instances of MGRINx64 with MGRINx32 in any *.zmx example file before opening it.